In this article

 1. Getting a business bank account and credit card

-2. Using business expense tracking software
+2. Using a business expense tracker app

-4. Choosing between a cash or accrual accounting system
+4. Choosing between cash or accrual accounting

-5. Implementing an expense policy
+5. Writing and implementing an expense policy

 6. Categorizing expenses and filing receipts